LDG-eng/Verilog-Digital-Clock-with-Stopwatch-Alarm/tb/README.md

 All modules underwent behavioral simulation using **ModelSim** to confirm logical accuracy before synthesis.
 Key verifications include:
 * **Timekeeping:** Seconds and minutes accurately reset at 59, and hours transition from 12 to 1 correctly.
 * **Stopwatch Logic:** The system correctly maintains or resets its state based on the strict priority of `Stop_S` and `Reset_S` signals.
-* **Mode Control:** Confirmed seamless transitions without signal glitches when switching display modes.
+* **Mode Control:** Verified correct mode switching behavior when the `Control` signal changes.

 ### 2. Waveform Analysis
-Simulation results were analyzed via waveform viewers to ensure timing constraints and signal transitions (such as `SW_State` or `Alarm` flags) met the design specifications.
+Simulation waveforms were analyzed to verify correct signal transitions and logical behavior.

 *(Example: Stopwatch & Clock Generator Verification Waveforms)*
 ![Stopwatch Simulation Waveform](../assets/stopwatch_waveform.png)